Atlantic-County-Institute-of-Technology/hello-github-AdirAdam/README.md

-# :wave: The Basics of GitHub
+# :wave: This is Adir Adam's Repo

-## 🤓 Course overview and learning outcomes
+Leave right this instance.
+I will not allow visitors into my domain.

+## 🤓 This is You Right Now

 The goal of this course is to give you a brief introduction to GitHub.
 We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀